yvasiyarov/gorelic/README.md

 7. Runtime/GC/GCTime/Mean - GC mean time
 8. Runtime/GC/GCTime/Percentile95 - 95% percentile of GC time

-Metrics 5-8 are measured in nanoseconds, and they can be wrong if GC called more often then once in GC_POLL_INTERVAL_IN_SECONDS.
+Metrics 5-8 are measured in nanoseconds, and they can be inaccurate if GC called more often then once in GC_POLL_INTERVAL_IN_SECONDS.
 If in your workload GC is called more often - you can consider decreasing value of this constant.
-The problem is what from result of ReadGCStats() we can get information only about last GC call.
+But ReadGCStats() blocks garbage collection, so its not good idea to call it very often.

+TODO:
+Alloc      uint64 // bytes allocated and still in use Sys        uint64 // bytes obtained from system

+Lookups    uint64 // number of pointer lookups

+Mallocs    uint64 // number of mallocs
+Frees      uint64 // number of frees